Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 Oral appliance therapy is a non-invasive, user-friendly approach that can significantly improve sleep quality, reduce snoring, and decrease health risks associated with untreated apnea.

-At our Montreal dental clinic, our experienced team works closely with sleep physicians to provide fully personalized care.
+At our sleep apnea clinic, our experienced team works closely with sleep physicians to provide fully personalized care like you can get sleep apnea test at home.

-Rita Issa, your sleep apnea dentist, takes the time to evaluate your sleep apnea symptoms and find the right treatment for your needs.
+Dr. Rita Issa, your sleep apnea dentist, takes the time to evaluate your sleep apnea symptoms and find the right sleep apnea treatment for your needs.

 • A patient-centered approach